Arnica lonchophylla: Habitat

 Arnica lonchophylla grows in dry to mesic soils, on open montane slopes and open woodlands, along gravel-bedded streams and other shorelines.
 It also is found on calcareous rocky outcrops, to lowland Arctic tundra; it is found from elevations of 0–1500 meters.

 Distribution

 Arnica lonchophylla is generally a subarctic species that is found from British Columbia north to Alaska and the Yukon and east to Newfoundland and Labrador.
 It can also be found in the US states of Alaska, South Dakota, Minnesota, and Wyoming.

-In Minnesota it is listed as a threatened species and survives as scattered isolated relict populations found around lake superior which provides lake effects that suit this species needs for cool summers, it is found in calcareous microhabitats on exposed rocky shorelines and cliffs.
+In Minnesota it is listed as a threatened species and survives as scattered isolated relict populations found around Lake Superior which provides lake effects that suit this species' need for cool summers.
+It is found in calcareous microhabitats on exposed rocky shorelines and cliffs.